Cownex/Cownex/README.md

 - 👋 Hi, I’m @Cownex
 - 👀 I’m interested in Minecraft Servers, Unity 2D Games and Python
 - 🌱 I’m currently learning Java
 - 📫 How to reach me?
-Write me a Mail: j.cowner.de@gmail.com, a pm on TWitter: @cownexx or on Discord: Justinx#0001
+Write me a Mail: j.cowner.de@gmail.com, a pm on Twitter: @cownexx or on Discord: Justinx#0001